jaericho/jaericho.github.io/_posts/2021-05-14-First-Mac-in-a-long-time.md

 So let's list my observations and gripes:

 * No 'delete' key, only Backspace labeled as Delete.
 (Altho' I just learned it is Fn-Delete.)
 * Different keyboard shortcuts.
-(I know this is all muscle memory that I'll have to overcome.)
+(I know it's muscle memory that I'll have to overcome.)
 * All these options keys!
 Control, Option, Alt, Curly-thing, Command, and a Function key.
 It's too much much.
 I'd rather see something along the lines of CTRL+x for shortcuts inside programs, and a Meta+x for OS shortcuts.
 * Some KB shortcuts are the same: i.e. CTRL+z and Curly+z are both undo.
 CTRL+s and Curly+s are save.
 That's very nice.
+And Cut, Copy, Paste.
 * ~~Safari has no inspect feature.~~ I found it.
 * I immediately started looking for Homebrew to install things from outside the App Store.
 I would have thought things like VSCode and Github would be there.
 In fact, I'm surprised at how much stuff isn't in the AppStore.